thoughtspot/thoughtspot.github.io/_complex-search/search-using-growth-over-time.md

 The `growth of` keyword compares the data from different date periods, and returns a percentage of growth.

-## Growth over time search
+## Growth of measure by year

 To search using growth over time:

-1. Type growth of into the search bar, and choose a measure you're interested in seeing the growth of.
+1. Type `growth of` into the search bar, and choose a measure you're interested in seeing the growth of.

      ![]({{ site.baseurl }}/images/growth_of_suggestions.png "Growth of suggestions")